Written By: Robert E. Sheriff, CIH, CSP, President

 - Initial and Annual Fit Testing and Training 1910.134 (f) (1) d (f) (2)

-The regulation is specific in what specific aspects of respiratory protection use and care must be included in the training and included in the Respiratory Protection Program.
+The regulation is specific.
+It states that specific aspects of respiratory protection use and care must be included in the training and included in the Respiratory Protection Program.
+Also, it is important to note that this is an annual requirement.

 - Voluntary Use of Respirators 1910.134 Appendix D

-This is a mandatory section of the standard to be provided to employees who choose to wear a respirator when not required under the Standard.
+This is a mandatory section of the Respiratory Protection Standard to be provided to employees who choose to wear a respirator when not required under the Standard.
 Appendix D must be given to any employee who voluntarily wears a respirator.

 The employer can voluntarily provide a respirator but is not required to do so.
-The employee can select their own respirator.
+The employee can select their own respirator as well.

 - Facial Hair 1910.134 Appendix A.0.9 Fit Testing Procedures (Mandatory) Appendix A specifically states: